Benefits of nuts & seeds

 The edible green kernels from pumpkins, also called pepitas, are delicious roasted.
 Pumpkin seeds are a source of magnesium – an important bone mineral and enzyme cofactor essential for healthy protein metabolism.

-With their brain-like shape, it’s no surprise that walnuts boost your mood and brain power.
+With their brain-like shape, it’s no surprise that walnut benefits include boosting your mood and brain power.
 With high antioxidant activity, walnuts are rich in omega-3s and help combat inflammation.
 Daily walnut consumption has been linked with better cognitive function in adults.

 Portion sizes of nuts